 Abstract: This talk was a continuation of the discussion started in February where we will overview how machine learning in Elastic X-Pack can be used to analyze data from a data lake help the SOC (Security Operations Center) and Threat Hunting teams find malicious actors in their environment.
 We will demonstrate how easy it is to pivot through data and start to expand the information we have around the compromise.

 Geoff presented a demo similar to this one, https://www.elastic.co/blog/using-kibana-and-beats-for-security-analytics

 May 23, 2018, was a great day!
 Thank you, all.

 Wednesday, May 16, 2018

-For example, the speed of write is one block every 10 minutes for Bitcoin, and about one block every seven seconds for Ethereum.
-Queries, as such, do not exist at all: either SQL or NoSQL-type language is not provided.
+For example, the writing speed is one block every 10 minutes for Bitcoin and about one block every seven seconds for Ethereum.
+Queries, as such, do not exist at all: neither SQL nor NoSQL-type language is not provided.

 Meanwhile, the information stored in Blockchain often needs to be searched.
-Here are the potential use cases
+Here is a design pattern from CSIRO.

-From today, such tool exists.
-FreeEed has been used by lawyers to do eDiscovery and legal review, and by researchers, for all kinds of investigations.
-It allows you to give it any kind of data as input (see here) and indexes that data for searches.
-The data can be loose Office files, PST mailboxes, a “load file” produced to lawyers as a result of an eDiscovery request, and as of now, Blockchain.
+As of today, such a tool exists.
+FreeEed has been used by lawyers to do eDiscovery, legal reviewers, and researchers for all kinds of investigations.
+It allows you to give any data as input (see here) and indexes that data for searches.
+The data can be open Office files, PST mailboxes, a "load file" produced to lawyers due to an eDiscovery request, and Blockchain.

 The back end used to implement text search is Elasticsearch.
-This means that you can look at the processed data also through the powerful ELK (Elasticsearch, Logstash, Kibana) which are also open source.
+This means that you can also look at the processed data through the mighty ELK (Elasticsearch, Logstash, Kibana), which is also open source.

 Monday, April 30, 2018